jaro-orsag/isolate-iphone-photos/README.md

 Command line utility that helps with separation of iPhone camera photos from other pictures on iPhone.
 For example, pictures from WhatsApp are separated out.

+Use with care and love.
+And double check the results.

 ## How it works?
 1. Import pictures from your iPhone to photo library.
 See one of the following articles for more info
     * https://mackeeper.com/blog/how-to-import-photos-iphone-to-mac/